Sorry, you need to enable JavaScript to visit this website.

 Menu

-The PurpleAir Monitoring Project
+PurpleAir Sensor Project

 << Back to Air Quality main page

 DOEE recognizes that air quality is more than an environmental health issue; it is a matter of environmental justice.
 Historically, there have been specific communities in the District that have been and continue to be overburdened by air pollution.
 To better understand the disparities and address this imbalance, DOEE seeks to increase its measurements of air pollution on a hyperlocal scale.
-To this end, DOEE is empowering residents from across the District to participate in the PurpleAir monitoring project.
+To this end, DOEE is empowering residents from across the District to participate in the PurpleAir sensor project.

 PurpleAir sensors track and collect localized air quality data, measuring particulate matter (PM2.5) in the surrounding area.
 By providing residents with the opportunity to monitor air pollution in their neighborhood, DOEE seeks to improve the community’s understanding of air quality while also giving them a chance to contribute to environmental improvements.